 - NIH Public Access Policy

-- Evaluating publishers
+- Evaluating journals and conferences and avoiding deceptive publishers

 Open data is the practice of sharing the research data underlying the findings of your publications in a public data repository.